Doctor SpinThe PR BlogPublic Affairs & LobbyingWalter Lippmann and Public Opinion

 The Omnicompetent Citizen

-Despite his skepticism about the ability of the general public to engage meaningfully with the complexities of contemporary issues, Lippmann remained a staunch advocate for democratic principles.
+Despite his scepticism about the general public’s ability to meaningfully engage with the complexities of contemporary issues, Walter Lippmann remained a staunch advocate for democratic principles.

 Suggested Literature